Hokkekyo/playwrightTraining/README.md

 # playwrightTraining

-First automation testing script in playwright with TS.
+First automation test script in playwright with TS.

 I was testing the URL: https://thefreerangetester.github.io/sandbox-automation-testing/